 A longstanding attraction in itself, the Queen Charlotte Drive is a spectacular, winding road route linking the Marlborough Sounds’ two main towns.

 This road climbs three gentle hills on its way between Picton and Havelock.
 The highpoints provide grand views of two sounds – Queen Charlotte and Pelorus – separated by the aptly named Linkwater flats.
-From Linkwater (around halfway), a road leads off to the Anakiwa end of the Queen Charlotte Track, just 4km away.
+Anakiwa Road (20km from Picton) leads to the start of the Queen Charlotte Track, just 4km away.
+At Linkwater, Kenepuru Road provides road access to several other points along the Queen Charlotte Track.
+Note that Meretoto/Ship Cove (start of Queen Charlotte Track) can only be accessed by boat.

 Note that this road route is now one of two options for riding between Picton and Havelock.
 The newly developed Link Pathway (Te Ara Tuhono) is a dedicated, off-road walking and cycling route connecting Picton, Anakiwa and Havelock, which shadows the Queen Charlotte Drive for much of its route.
 Most of the off-road sections are now open.

 Being a major tourist road, the Queen Charlotte Drive is clearly signposted from both Picton and Havelock’s main roads.